Are you a salmon lover?

 Then we lightly poach the salmon fillets for just a few minutes in salted water with a slice of lemon.

 Next we toss the cooled, poached salmon with celery, red onion, capers, fresh dill, and extra virgin olive oil, along with lemon juice and zest.

 Poach the Salmon for the Best Results

-While you can use leftover cooked salmon from a summer barbecue for this recipe, it's easy enough to poach salmon and you have better control as to how much it is cooked.
+While you could use leftover cooked salmon from a summer barbecue for this salmon salad recipe, it's easy enough to poach it.
+Poaching allows you to have more control over how long to cook the salmon.

 Salt and chill the salmon fillet first, before prepping the other ingredients.

 1 1/2 teaspoons sea salt, for the poaching liquid

 1 teaspoon lemon juice